Georgia 911 Directors' Academy

 Course Description

-Emergency Communication Centers are constantly evolving.
-New and emerging technologies, staffing issues, and increased awareness of the role of 9-1-1 in public safety present new challenges to 9-1-1 Directors throughout the country.
-This course will provide Georgia 9-1-1 Directors with the tools they need to lead people, manage systems, and meet local, state, and federal requirements by applying national best practices to their situations.
-Topics include: The Role of Emergency Communications in Georgia, Leadership Development and Professional Competence, Agency Operations Management, ECC Technology, Personnel and Human Resource Program Management, and Finance and Budget.
+Emergency Communication Centers are constantly evolving because of new and emerging technologies, staffing issues, and increased awareness of the role of 9-1-1 in public safety.
+This course will provide Georgia 9-1-1 Directors with the tools to lead people, manage systems, face challenges, and meet local, state, and federal requirements by applying national best practices.

 Prerequisites

-Students must currently serve as an Emergency Communications Center director or be approved to attend by the Georgia Emergency Communications Authority.
-Prior to attending the course, students must provide proof of having completed the most current version of IS-100, IS-700, IS-800, and IS-1300 courses.
-Please visit the Federal Emergency Management website to determine the current versions.
-Students must also complete the Mental and Emotional Wellness course through GPSTC.
+Prior to attending the course, students must provide proof of completing the most current version of IS-100, IS-200, IS-700, IS-800, and IS-1300 courses.
+Please visit the Federal Emergency Management website to determine the recent versions.
+Students must also complete the Mental and Emotional Wellness course and Cybersecurity: Protecting 911 Inside and Out through GPSTC.

 Who Should Attend

-911 directors and managers who work for local and state emergency communications centers.
+This course should be attended by 911 directors and managers who work for local and state emergency communications centers.

 Special Notes

-Start Date | End Date | Location (Hover for more information) | Time | Course Number | Status |
+Start Date End Date Location (Hover for more information) Time Course Number Status